Glossary

 CRV

-See Certificate of reasonable value.
+See Certificate of Reasonable Value.

 Deed

 A legal document that transfers a property from one owner to another.
-The deed contains a description of the property, and is signed, witnessed and delivered to the buyer at closing.

 Deed of trust